Emergency wildlife help · Massachusetts

 Wildlife Rescue Phone Numbers in Massachusetts

-If you have found an injured or orphaned wild animal in Massachusetts, use the numbers below to reach wildlife professionals.
-Call first, keep your distance and follow the instructions you receive.
+If you have found injured, orphaned, trapped or sick wildlife in Massachusetts, use the numbers below to reach the right rescue contact faster.
+Call first, keep your distance, and follow the instructions you receive.

 Statewide hotlines